wnmurphy/wnmurphy.github.io/_posts/2024-02-26-generative-ai-chatbot-best-practices.md

 ## Make your default route a conversation model

 I found that using a conversational model to drive your default route will smooth over most rough spots in the conversation.

 When the router can't match to the correct prompt, then at least it will be handled gracefully in a way that feels natural to the user.

-This approach was later validated by seminar speakers at Google's 2023 Data Cloud & AI Summit, which confirmed that others had also discovered this as a best practice.
+This approach was later recommended by seminar speakers at Google's 2023 Data Cloud & AI Summit, which validated the approach and confirmed that others had also discovered this as a best practice.

 ## Use short, targeted prompts and then compose them

 Your prompt is effectively a function.
 As with functions, each prompt should be a [small, sharp tool](https://brandur.org/small-sharp-tools).

 Output quality decreases as prompt length increases.
 We learned early on that you can't just cram everything into a prompt and expect the model to know what to do and do the right thing.

 We initially tried aggregating a blob of user data, thinking we could inject that into a prompt and the model would just understand it.
 Not only did it not use the data effectively, but it paid less attention to the other instructions.

 Use focused, shorter prompts and then compose model calls.

 ## Use consistent terminology within and across your prompts

 LLMs are associative by nature; they effectively encode the relationships between tokens in a domain language.

 If you use several different words that mean the same thing throughout your prompt, those associations will be weaker, and your results will not be as consistent as if you standardize to a single term and stick with it.

+Double check your prompts to make sure that they all use the same term consistently to refer to the same thing.

 ## Expand the user's message into a user intent statement

+This was a big one.

 Use an LLM to expand the literal text of an user's incoming message into a summary of the user's intent.
 Then, use this intent statement instead of (or in addition to) the literal message for your routing and content matching (RAG), and inject it into your final prompt at the very end.

-I find that this significantly improves:
+I found that this significantly improved:
 * Router accuracy (selecting the right prompt to use).
 * Content matching.
 * The response from the final model call.